Facilitating improved finance for small and medium-sized enterprises

 In this context, the project is producing infographics and multimedia and training formats to provide basic financial education to disadvantaged groups.
 The aim is that users will be able to understand the products themselves and their own rights and obligations, which will put them in a position to make responsible financial decisions.

-In addition, the project supports regular dialogue between the private sector, the relevant state authorities and civil society.
+In addition, the project supports regular dialogue between the private sector, the relevant state authorities and civil society also on a regional level.
 This support aims to improve mutual understanding and coordination of regulatory measures, customer protection and the overall stability of the financial system.
+Applicable business concepts and market entries of digital solutions are the results of this facilitated coordination among market players.

 In February 2020, the Palestine Monetary Authority adopted a strategy for promoting fintech business models.
-As an accompanying measure, the authority established new structures internally that aim to improve coordination with the private sector and other important stakeholders, to address technological challenges and promote innovation.
+As an accompanying measure, the Palestinian regulatory authorities established new structures internally that aim to improve coordination with the private sector and other important stakeholders, increase the dissemination of relevant information for entrepreneurs and promote innovation.

-In April 2020, the authority granted permission for the use of electronic and mobile payment services for the first time.
+In April 2020, the Monetary Authority granted permission for the use of electronic and mobile payment services for the first time.
+Several Fintech companies have been licensed and are being supervised now.